-- How Bid Ask Spread and Size Relate to Liquidity
+- How the Bid-Ask Spread and Size Relate to Liquidity

 Are you having difficulty with an order filling?
 To learn more, please click here.